touchtalent/BobbleAndroidSDK/readme_core.md

 ### <a name="size_chart"></a>SDK Size
 Below is the size (approx) of the each module that would contribute to the APK size if integrated.

-The sizes mentioned below are estimates and may vary based on different factors - Format of distribution (APK/AAB), Device architecture used, 3rd party libraries used.
+The sizes mentioned below are estimates and may vary based on different factors - Format of distribution (APK/AAB), device architecture used, 3rd party libraries used.
 Also, please note that Google Play Store compresses your actual APK size to 90% while delivering it to end user.
 The SDKs (except core) can also be used in dynamic modules to bypass extra APK size.

 | Module                    | Size (in MBs) |
 | --------------------------| ----------    |